 You have questions, we have answers!

-We’ll try our best to answer anything you might think of here, if you don’t see your question(s), feel free to contact us!
+We’ll try our best to answer your questions here.
+If you don’t see your question(s), feel free to contact us.

-- Pawsitism Inc. assistance dogs are highly trained to perform a limited set of practical tasks here toward assisting individuals with physical disabilities with more independent lives.
-Although our graduates find incredible depth of emotion in the bond between them and their dog beyond just the working tasks, Pawsitism does not place dogs with individuals for the primary benefit of emotional comfort or social support.
+Pawsitism Inc. autism assistance service dogs are highly trained to perform a limited set of practical tasks to assist individuals diagnosed with autism lead more independent lives.
+Although our graduates find an incredible, emotional bond with their dog, beyond just the working tasks, Pawsitism Inc. does not place dogs with individuals for the primary benefit of emotional comfort or social support.

 - Deep gaze therapy